Kingdom of Tungning: Shi Lang

 Admiral Shi Lang was the primary leader in advocating and organizing the Qing effort to conquer Zheng Taiwan.
 He was born in Jinjiang, Fujian in 1621 and became a soldier in the service of Zheng Zhilong at the age of 17.
-Shi served with distinction until he had a falling out with Zheng Chenggong.
-He quarreled with another commander, Chen Bin, and Chenggong took Chen's side.
-Shi also disagreed with Chenggong on strategic matters.
-Shi threatened to leave and become a monk, which annoyed Chenggong.
-Chenggong eventually imprisoned Shi for criticizing his behavior, which Shi described as being no different than that of a pirate.
-A relative of Shi's falsified orders from Chenggong to take Shi out for interrogation and he seized the opportunity to escape.
-Shi tried to seek mediation with Chenggong but his efforts failed and instead Chenggong sent an assassin after him.
+Shi served with distinction until he had a falling out with Koxinga.
+He quarreled with another commander, Chen Bin, and Koxinga took Chen's side.
+Shi also disagreed with Koxinga on strategic matters.
+Shi threatened to leave and become a monk, which annoyed Koxinga.
+Koxinga eventually imprisoned Shi for criticizing his behavior, which Shi described as being no different from that of a pirate.
+A relative of Shi's falsified orders from Koxinga to take Shi out for interrogation and he seized the opportunity to escape.
+Shi tried to seek mediation with Koxinga but his efforts failed and instead Koxinga sent an assassin after him.
 The assassination attempt failed.
-Chenggong executed Shi's father and brother in 1651, resulting in Shi's defection to the Qing.
+Koxinga executed Shi's father and brother in 1651, resulting in Shi's defection to the Qing.

 Shi was assigned to follow Geng Jimao and pacify Ming loyalists in Guangdong and Guangxi before returning to Fujian in 1655.
 Shi was assigned to an assault force on a Zheng stronghold at the suggestion of another commander, Huang Wu, who had also defected from the Zheng side.
 The successful attack saw the surrender of Chen Bin and execution of 500 Zheng captives.
 In 1658, Shi was made Deputy Commander of Tongan.
 He continued to participate in campaigns against the Zhengs.
-Shi passed on information such as Zheng internal conflict between Chenggong and his son onto Beijing.
+Shi passed on information such as Zheng internal conflict between Koxinga and his son onto Beijing.